Alex Cairns: Leeds United

+Loan to Barrow

-Cairns signed a new two-year deal at the club on 19 January.
-At the end of the January transfer window, Cairns joined Conference National side Barrow on a one-month loan.
+At the end of the January transfer window, Cairns joined Conference National club Barrow on a one-month loan.
 Cairns failed to play a game for Barrow after being an unused substitute in several games and returned to Leeds on 2 March after his loan at Barrow expired.
 He made no further appearances in the first-team squad at Leeds for the remainder of the season as new manager Neil Warnock favoured five outfield players on the bench.